jlgm/dinos/README.md

 Run all unit tests with command: `lein test`

+## Documentation

+An automatically generated documentation are available on the `doc` folder.

 ## Final Observations

 * Issuing an invalid command will either return a 400 code or just ignore the command
 * Attempting to place a robot (or dinosaur) into an occupied cell will replace it
 * No integration tests are provided
 * `/show-state` will refresh automatically after 2 seconds

 ## License